Quick Start

 Docker version 20.10.17, build 100c70

-The following sections take an example to describe how to create a SaaS application on the Tuya Developer Platform.
-You can learn how to combine and configure basic microapps provided by Tuya, and develop custom microapps specific to your business scenarios to enrich your SaaS applications.
+The following sections take an example to describe how to create a solution on the Tuya Developer Platform.
+You can learn how to combine and configure basic microapps provided by Tuya, and develop custom microapps specific to your business scenarios to enrich your applications.

 The overall procedure of this sample scenario is as follows: